 Here are four next steps suggestions:

-1. Use a treatment facility locator, such as Chooper’s Guide, whose “Find Treatment Co-Occurring Disorders Treatment Program,” whose module only includes programs requesting inclusion on their site that have demonstrated compliance with either the DDCAT or DDMHT assessment protocols (see below for DDCAT and DDMHT explanations).
+1. Use a treatment facility locator, such as Chooper’s Guide, whose “Find Treatment Co-Occurring Disorders Treatment Program,” whose module only includes programs requesting inclusion on their site that have demonstrated compliance with either the DDCAT or DDMHT assessment protocols.
 SAMHSA’s (Substance Abuse and Mental Health Services Administration) also provides a Treatment Facility Locator, in which you will be able to include a selection criteria to search providers offering a mix of mental health and substance abuse treatment services.

 2. With your short list of providers as identified in step 1, you’ll next want to determine a treatment provider’s dual diagnosis treatment capabilities.
 To do this, you will want to ask, “Have you had a DDCAT [DDMHT] assessment and what were the results?”
 I know what you’re saying, now – “A WHAT?!?”

-4. And now, to help you identify the additional elements of effective dual diagnosis treatment, I quote from the list of things to look for or ask that Anne M. Fletcher shares on pages 325-26 of her book, Inside Rehab (Viking 2013):
+3. You will also want to be sure their treatment planning assessment tools identify the presence/ possible presence of co-occurring disorders and provide an effective treatment plan for the individual – not a one-size-fits-all plan they try to push all individuals through.
+To help you identify the additional elements of effective dual diagnosis treatment, I quote from the list of things to look for or ask that Anne M. Fletcher shares on pages 325-26 of her book, Inside Rehab (Viking 2013):

 • Treatment that routinely addresses both disorders equivalently – in addition to recognized addiction treatment approaches and medications when appropriate, clients should receive specialized mental health interventions such as symptom management groups, individual therapies focused on specific mental disorders, and education about mental health disorders and how they interact with substance use disorders.